Days where you and your toddler are stuck indoors can easily fly out of control if the little ones aren’t kept busy and entertained.

 - Sink bubble bath for washable toys

 My two year old loves this one.
-I show her which toys are bubble bath-friendly and she loves to give them a scrub, let them “swim” and rinse/dry once they’re all clean.
+I show her which toys are bubble bath-friendly and she loves to add foaming bubbles to the sink, give the toys a scrub, let them “swim” and rinse/dry once they’re all clean.

 And it’s probably good those toys get the occasional wash anyways!

 - Cardboard car ramps